DiarmuidLeahy/NavWell-Admin-Console/README.md

 grunt serve
 ```

-NavWell is now fully installed and you can begin configuring and conducting experiments.
-Dowload and extract the [NavWell VR App](https://github.com/DiarmuidLeahy/VR/archive/master.zip).
+NavWell is now fully installed and you can begin configuring experiments.
+Download and extract the NavWell VR App [here](https://github.com/DiarmuidLeahy/NavWell-VR-Executable.git) to conduct experiments.